 The first principle of yoga is ahimsa, non-harming, kindness.
 The second is satya, truth.
 A day of silence is big commitment, a gift of inner attention and space.
 Notice and keep letting go of any expectations and attachment to how it might go.
 This is a practice of silence and, equally important, of kindness and compassion, acceptance and resting.
 We are participating in an experiment and observing the results.
 This can be a rich way to get to know ourselves.

 In our lives and in any practice, we acknowledge and work through the multiple layers of our experience as humans.
 We begin with relaxing the most solidly manifest, our physical body.
-We then work with breath and energy, activity in the thought stream, the higher intuitive layer of the mind, the heart/emotion and the space in which all of this is arising or manifesting and being seen.
+We then work with breath and energy, activity in the thought stream, the higher intuitive layer of the mind, the heart/emotion and the space of awareness itself.

 In the days leading up to our silence retreat, tune in and acknowledge your commitment and your intention to practice silence.
 You might plan on the full day.
 You may have other commitments and people around and plan to join for an hour or two.
 It’s all good.
 Just like you would look forward with pleasure to seeing a dear friend on the weekend, allow yourself to bring your practice of silence to mind this week.